StudioGuma/StudioGuma/README.md

-**I will never create or support generative AI or content made with it, or NFT-based content.**
+**I will never create or support AI-generated or NFT-based content.**